Language selection

 An estuary is a partially-enclosed body of coastal water into which freshwater flows from rivers and streams, mixing with the saltwater from the ocean.
 Estuaries are considered one of the Earth's most productive ecosystems, hosting several habitat types that support a diverse range of wildlife.
 They are often surrounded by low-lying coastal grasslands, called salt marshes, which are frequently covered by the tide.

 The Musquash Estuary encompasses unique habitats, and areas of high biological diversity and biological productivity, and is an area of importance for a variety of commercial and non-commercial fisheries.
-These characteristics provide the foundation for conservation and protection objectives for the MPA and Administered Intertidal Area ecosystem.
+These characteristics provide the foundation for conservation and protection objectives for the MPA.

 The conservation objectives are to ensure no unacceptable reduction or human-caused modification in: